Ragini06/redux-toolkit/README.md

-clone and run npm i to install node modules to run the app use npm start
+clone and run "npm i" to install node modules to run the app use "npm start"